smithdodo/uniswap-v4-sdk-rs/README.md

 A Rust SDK for building applications on top of Uniswap V4.
 Rewrite of the TypeScript [V4 SDK](https://github.com/Uniswap/sdks).

-It is feature-complete but missing unit tests.
+It is feature-complete with matching unit tests.

 ## Features